-The second in a series of creative pop-up shops held in Harajuku, Tokyo.
+The second in a series of creative pop-up shops held in Harajuku, Tokyo, bringing our online shop to the streets.

 Watch the short film here.